swcarpentry/shell-novice/01-filedir.md

 `cd` stands for "change directory", which is a bit misleading: the command doesn't change the directory, it changes the shell's idea of what directory we are in.
+Note that if there is a space in your file name i.e. "My Computer" you should type it as a "My\ Computer" otherwise your directory won't change.

 ~~~
 $ cd data